arfc/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## What inputs and outputs are involved?

 If applicable, add what you ran or received to help explain your problem.
-If there are relavent configuration files, please provide those as well.
+If there are relevant configuration files, please provide those as well.

 ## Are there additional replication details?